dag10/HoloViveObserver/README.md

 # Building
 Open the HoloViveObserver directory using *Unity 5.5.0f3 (64-bit)*.

+Never update the Steam VR plugin.
+It is modified by @Sorob to compile in Hololens

+Holotoolkit is also modified to fix the Cursor errors.
+Updating it is not recommended.

 This project uses Unity's cloud based Multiplayer service.
 After opening the project go to Window > Services to open the Services tab.
 It is important to mention you must be logged into your Unity cloud account within the Unity Editor. (ie. not working offline)